clarkwang/sexpect/README.md

-> [Expect][expect], an extension to the Tcl scripting language written by [Don Libes][don], is a program to automate interactions with programs that expose a text terminal interface. `Expect` was originally written in 1990 for Unix systems, but since became available for Microsoft Windows and other systems.
+> [Expect][expect], an extension to the Tcl scripting language written by [Don Libes][don], is a program to automate interactions with programs that expose a text terminal interface.

 A very interesting paper (MUST READ!) written by Don Libes: [Writing a Tcl Extension in Only Seven Years][7y]